azuredevcollege/trainingdays/day6/challenges/challenge4.md

 Hello there!
 I'm App1 Java Console Application
 ```

 Perfect.
 It works.
 App1 has been compiled and it runs.
 But there seems to be something wrong with that approach.
 First of all, we built our image on top of the JDK image.
 It includes lots of tools for development.
 Like the one that we used to compile our application.
 But do we really need to send this image to our customers?
 With all of these development tools?
 Also our source code is copied to that image too.
 Maybe that is not something we want.
 We just wanted to compile our source code and get the application.
 We want that our customers be able to run this application.
-Not all the unnessary tools and source code.
+Not all the unnecessary tools and source code.
 Also image size is big.
-Because of this unnessary tools that we don't need to run the application.
+Because of this unnecessary tools that we don't need to run the application.
 These tools are needed for development.
 Not needed to run the application.
 JRE, java runtime is the thing that we need to run the application.
 It's just the runtime and much smaller than the jdk.

 Instead of sending this image, It would be wise to get this compiled application from that image, copy it to our computer and create another image that includes just this application + runtime, instead of application + source code + development tools.
 So we need to build another image.
 To be able to do that, we need to create a second Dockerfile.
 But eeeh.
 This is a mess.
 There should be a simple solution.
 Yes there is a simple solution to handle this and it's called multi-stage build.